Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for East St. Louis students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for East St. Louis students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 East St. Louis District Curriculum Used in Our In-Home Tutoring Programs

 The district is committed to providing educational experiences for students that will ensure that students are afforded the broadest range of opportunities to reach their academic potential and thus become productive and contributing members of society.
 The schools are dedicated to ensuring students achieve their full educational potential in order to prepare them for post-secondary education and the workforce.
 Students are encouraged to become life-long learners who extend their own education through self-guided means.

 We currently cover the following East St. Louis-area school district: East St Louis School District 189.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with East St. Louis Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor